 It is also very important know the laws on use of force and restrictions on any weapons such as knives and pepper spray you may want to carry.
 In places such as England if you caught with the type of pepper spray you can buy at a gas station in most of the U.S. you're looking at being arrested and I believe spending up to 2 years in prison.

 Even in countries that have a reputation for high crime and violence the chances are that firearms will officially be regulated, usually strictly.
 I was recently asked to train a U.S. team who claimed to be going to Mexico, where firearms are very restricted, officially, even for Mexican citizens.
-When I asked these guys weather it they wanted an armed or unarmed course they said armed.
+When I asked these guys whether if they wanted an armed or unarmed course they said armed.
 When I asked them how they were going to carry in Mexico, they said they were working on it.
-More like dreaming, sure if you’re working for the Cartels you’ll get guns no problems, I hung up, I don’t waste my time on such people.
+More like dreaming, sure if you’re working for the Cartels you’ll get guns no problems, I hung up on these wannabee Rambos, I don’t waste my time on such people.

-Reality check: In Mexico if you caught carrying a gun without the right paperwork, which is impossible to get for foreigners or non-Mexican military or police personnel you will have problems.
+Reality check: In Mexico if you are caught carrying a gun without the right paperwork, which is impossible to get for foreigners to get, you will have problems.
 If you are caught by the police or involved in a shooting you’re going to jail and better have plenty of $$ available if you want to get out.
 If you’re caught in a cartel road block and they find a gun… The best hope for you is they kill you quickly!!
 You may feel like a tough guy with a 9mm but up against half a dozen shooters with AK’s and AR’s you’re going to have issues!!

 Most international protection jobs are unarmed; Iraq and Afghanistan are unique situations that I doubt we we’ll see again.
 Close protection operators must know how to avoid problems, which is where the skill lies.
 I can teach someone to shoot in a day, to teach someone to be street wise and able to operate takes a lot longer.